gopichandu6096-tech/ccnnca-icvd/README.md

     └── test_all.py           # TC01–TC15 implementation
 ```

-The `tests/test_all.py` file encodes all 15 system-level test cases from the thesis (TC01–TC15) covering prediction quality, optimisation convergence, attention interpretability, leakage prevention, and checkpoint determinism.[file:1]
+The `tests/test_all.py` file encodes all 15 system-level test cases from the thesis (TC01–TC15) covering prediction quality, optimisation convergence, attention interpretability, leakage prevention, and checkpoint determinism.

 ---